-HALLIBURTON COMPANY

-PROXY FOR 2008 ANNUAL MEETING OF STOCKHOLDERS THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS
+HALLIBURTON COMPANY PROXY FOR 2009 ANNUAL MEETING OF STOCKHOLDERS THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS

 The undersigned hereby appoints D.J.
 Lesar, A.O.
 Cornelison, Jr. and S.D.
-Williams, and any of them, proxies or proxy with full power of substitution and revocation as to each of them, to represent the undersigned and to act and vote, with all powers which the undersigned would possess if personally present, at the Annual Meeting of Stockholders of Halliburton Company to be held at The Houstonian Hotel, 111 North Post Oak Lane, Houston, Texas 77024, on Wednesday, May 21, 2008, on the following matters and in their discretion on any other matters which may come before the meeting or any adjournments thereof.
-Receipt of Notice-Proxy Statement dated April 7, 2008, is acknowledged.
+Williams, and any of them, proxies or proxy with full power of substitution and revocation as to each of them, to represent the undersigned and to act and vote, with all powers which the undersigned would possess if personally present, at the Annual Meeting of Stockholders of Halliburton Company to be held at The Houstonian Hotel, 111 North Post Oak Lane, Houston, Texas 77024, on Wednesday, May 20, 2009, on the following matters and in their discretion on any other matters which may come before the meeting or any adjournments thereof.
+Receipt of Notice-Proxy Statement dated April 6, 2009, is acknowledged.

 This proxy when properly executed will be voted in the manner directed herein by the undersigned.

-In the absence of such direction the proxy will be voted FOR the nominees listed in Item 1, FOR the Proposals set forth in Items 2 and 3, and AGAINST the Proposals set forth in Items 4, 5 and 6.
+In the absence of such direction the proxy will be voted FOR the nominees listed in Item 1, FOR the Proposals set forth in Items 2, 3 and 4, and AGAINST the Proposals set forth in Items 5, 6, 7, 8 and 9.

-(Continued and to be signed on reverse side)
+(Continued and to be marked, dated and signed, on the other side)